HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_exampleuse.md

 resource that you can perform a `PATCH` operation on that contains the pending UEFI Boot Order settings, and update that `PersistentBootConfigOrder` and/or the `DesiredBootDevices` properties in that Settings resource.
-The settings remain pending until next reboot, and the results are reflected back in the `SettingsResults` property in the UEFI Boot Order current configuration resource.
+The settings remain pending until next reboot, and the results are reflected back in the `@Redfish.Settings` property in the UEFI Boot Order current configuration resource.

 **Prerequisites:** Minimum required session ID privileges: Configure

-1. Iterate through `/redfish/v1/Systems` and choose a member `ComputerSystem.` Find a child resource of type `HpServerBootSettings` that allows `PATCH` operations (there might be more than one but for this exercise, just choose the first one).
+1. Iterate through `/redfish/v1/Systems/` and choose a member `ComputerSystem.` Find a child resource of type `HpeServerBootSettings` that allows `PATCH` operations (there might be more than one, but for this exercise, hoose the first one).
-  * `{ilo-ip-address}/redfish/v1/Systems/1/BIOS/Boot/Settings`
+  * `{ilo-ip-address}/redfish/v1/Systems/1/BIOS/Boot/Settings/`
 2. Obtain the UEFI boot order.
-  * `GET {ilo-ip-address}/redfish/v1/Systems/1/BIOS/Boot/Settings`
+  * `GET {ilo-ip-address}/redfish/v1/Systems/1/BIOS/Boot/Settings/`
 3. Create a new JSON object with the `PersistentBootConfigOrder` property and change the boot order.
 4. Change the UEFI boot order.
 You only need to send the updated `PersistentBootConfigOrder` property in the request body.
-  * `PATCH {ilo-ip-address}/redfish/v1/Systems/1/BIOS/Boot/Settings`
+  * `PATCH {ilo-ip-address}/redfish/v1/Systems/1/BIOS/Boot/Settings/`

 When the sever is reset, the new boot order is validated and used.